 On the other side of the divide a seemingly united front was crumbling - after the Volunteers had been ordered to muster on Easter Sunday, Chief-of-Staff MacNeill correctly assumed that the rising was imminent and decided to countermand the orders.
 He relented when Pearse pointed out that Casement was just arriving with the much-needed weapons.
 Then the news broke that Casement had been arrested and the weapons were at the bottom of the sea.
 MacNeill assumed (quite sensibly) that the rebellion was doomed from the start and pulled the plug on any "manoeuvres".

 The Easter Rising 1916 was effectively called off.

-But not for Pearse (who had an obsession with "blood sacrifices" anyway) and Connolly (who had already called off an even more doomed rebellion of the minute ICA alone) - they had Thomas MacDonagh issue orders to the Dublin units of the Volunteers to muster on Easter Monday at 10 AM with whatever weapons they had ... and rations for one day.
+But not for Pearse (who had an obsession with "blood sacrifices" anyway) and Connolly (who had already called off an even more doomed rebellion of the minute ICA alone) - they had Thomas MacDonagh issue orders to the Dublin units of the Volunteers to muster on Easter Monday at 10 AM with whatever weapons they had, along with rations for one day.